 Here are a few of the most common causes:

-Hormonal imbalance: This is one of the most common reasons for a positive pregnancy test with no symptoms.
+Hormonal imbalance: This is one of the most common reasons for a positive test result with no symptoms.
 A hormonal imbalance can be caused by many things, such as stress, illness, or changes in your diet or exercise routine.

 Miscarriage: A miscarriage is a common cause of a positive pregnancy test with no symptoms.
 Up to 25% of pregnancies end in miscarriage, so don't worry if you think this might cause you.